Hexheld/hexheld-docs/MD/System Architecture.md

 A custom 16-bit processor.
 It can be thought of as a sibling of the [Zilog Z80](https://en.wikipedia.org/wiki/Zilog_Z80) and various other designs influenced by that.

 Feature set:
-- 9 general-purpose 8-bit registers, usable as 4 16-bit registers
+- 9 general-purpose 8-bit registers, usable as 4 16-bit registers (register pairing)
 - Shadow registers (values exchangeable with main registers)
 - Segmentation scheme with 16-bit segment and 16-bit offset values
 - Banking scheme with 8-bit bank and 16-bit offset values